core-wg/yang-cbor/draft-ietf-core-sid-latest.md

 * The YANG module name.
 This module name must be present in the "Name" column of the “YANG Module Names” registry.
 * A link to the associated ".yang" file.
 This file link must be present in the "File" column of the “YANG Module Names” registry.
 * The link to the ".sid" file which defines the allocation.
 * The number of actually allocated SIDs in the “.sid” file.

 The “.sid” file is stored by IANA.

 ### Allocation policy

-Expert review.
+The allocation policy is Expert review.
 The Expert MUST ensure that the following conditions are met:

 * The ".sid" file has a valid structure:
     * The “.sid” file MUST be a valid JSON file following the structure of the module defined in RFCXXXX (RFC Ed: replace XXX with RFC number assigned to this draft).
 * The ".sid" file allocates individual SIDs ONLY in the SID Ranges for this YANG module (as allocated in the IETF SID Range Registry):
     * All SIDs in this “.sid” file MUST be within the ranges allocated to this YANG module in the “IETF SID Range Registry”.
-* If another ".sid" file has already allocated SIDs for this YANG module (e.g. for older or newer versions of the YANG module), that only previously non-allocated SIDs are receiving a new SID allocation.
+* If another ".sid" file has already allocated SIDs for this YANG module (e.g. for older or newer versions of the YANG module), the YANG items are assigned the same SIDs as in the the other ".sid" file.
-* That a SID once allocated never changes.
+* SIDs never change.

 ### Initial contents of the registry